EtaCassiopeia/distributed-store/README.md

 * Scala 2.11
 * Akka and akka-cluster module
-* Level DB
+* LevelDB (Java impl)
 * Play Json lib
-* Guava
+* Google Guava
+* Google Protocol Buffer
 * Typesafe config lib
-* Metrics
+* Yammer Metrics

 Cluster
 -----

 The cluster is provided by the awesome akka-cluster library (http://doc.akka.io/docs/akka/2.3.4/common/cluster.html).
 It provides a fault-tolerant decentralized peer-to-peer based cluster membership service with no single point of failure or single point of bottleneck.
 It does this using gossip protocols and an automatic failure detector.
 Two types of nodes are possible in the cluster, datastore nodes or client nodes.
-Client are full part of the cluster and are perfectly aware of the cluster topology.
+Clients are full part of the cluster and are perfectly aware of the cluster topology.

 Messaging
 -----

 Nodes are communicating with each other using akka and its remoting capabilities.
 Messages are serialized using Google Protobuf for better efficiency.
-Experiments will be made to use more heavy stuff like Apache Thrift and Nifty.
+Experiments will be made to use more serious stuff like Apache Thrift and Nifty.
+Different messages are used for the various types of operations.
+A response message is used too.

 Data partitions and balancing
 -----

 Each node own a finite number of data cell (10 by default).
 Those cells are forming a ring with other cells from cluster nodes and each cell is responsible for a partition of keys.
 The location of a key in the cluster is managed using a consistent hash algorithm on the cells ring.
 Each cell owns its own storage space on disk and it's own commit log file.

 If new nodes a added to the cluster while running, the ring will reorganize itself and the nodes will rebalance data between each other.